 Due to increasing demand and global expansions, experts project that the EOR market may value at $6604.4 million by 2028.
 Here’s how to choose the best one for your needs.

-1. Reputation and experience
+1. Evaluating Reputation and Experience

 Knowing how the EOR operates locally and handles compliance is essential.
 Read reviews and see how they work with other companies.
 Also, look for an EOR that is familiar with your industry so that they can deliver quality service.

-2. Data security
+2. Ensuring Data Security

 Partnering with a third-party organization means having to share sensitive data.
 When looking for the right EOR, ask how they manage data security and the systems they have to protect client and employee information.

-3. Pricing
+3. Transparent Pricing Models

 Different EOR companies have different ways of charging for their services, usually by percentage or per employee hired.
 Consider your budget and if it’s sustainable in the long run.
 You may also negotiate with the EOR as your company scales.

-4. Systems used
+4. Assessing Systems Used

 The software and systems the EOR use need to be compatible with your company to enable smooth transitions and data exchanges.
 These don’t have to be very advanced as long as there are no hiccups when passing on or receiving information.